 This AIR FRYER TURKEY BREAST has a perfectly crispy skin with juicy, tender meat.
-So simple to make for a smaller Thanksgiving dinner and ready in just an hour.
+So simple to make for any dinner, no need to wait for a holiday!

 Usually when I am making turkey it is to feed a group of people.
 That stresses me out a little bit every time.
 Imagine messing up the turkey on Thanksgiving day!

 If you’ve ever struggled with dry turkey or limp skin, this is the recipe for you!

 Everyone knows the crispy skin is the best part, and that makes the air fryer perfect for the job!

 If you’ve had fried turkey before, you know how good it can be.
 It doesn’t dry out and the skin is amazing.

 Of course, it’s kind of terrifying (and messy) dropping a whole turkey in a pot of oil.

 Enter the air fryer!
 It’s more of a roast turkey than a fried turkey, but it still solves the dry meat/limp skin issues.
 This air fryer turkey breast turns out just perfect!

 How to make a turkey in an air fryer: